oOo0oOo/DrumMachine/README.md

 Next a simple sequencer script was used to render random samples into a beat.
 Every rendered beat contains no sample twice.
+No further post-processing was applied (eq and compression would do wonders).

 To repeat: The neural network did not directly generate the output sample.
-No further post-processing was applied (eq and compression would do wonders).

 ## Does it grove?

 The [playlist](https://soundcloud.com/oouuli/sets/drummachine) includes two examples of rendered beats.

 Clearly the instruments didn't converge equally well:
-Hi-Hats > Snares > Kicks, in my opinion
+Hi-Hats > Snares > Kicks, in my opinion.

-Also I suspect the networks overfitted due to the long training, which is audible e.g. the Hi-Hat often replicates a few very distinct samples, which are nearly identical.
+I also suspect the networks overfitted due to the long training, which is audible e.g. the Hi-Hat often replicates a few very distinct samples, which are nearly identical.

 Nevertheless I think the final beat could get the powernoise house crowd moving.